micro:bot Kit Experiment Guide

 Move Motors At

-pause block is like a code stop sign.
+pause (ms) ____ block is like a code stop sign.
 It tells the micro:bit to wait for a given amount of time in milliseconds.
-While it is waiting whatever you told before the
+While it is waiting, whatever you told before the

 pause will keep happening.
-So, if you want your robot to drive forward for 2 seconds, you set the robots motors to drive forward and then pause for 2000 milliseconds and then have the motors do something else, like stop.
+So, if you want your robot to drive forward for 1 second, you set the robot's motors to drive forward and then pause for 1000 milliseconds and then have the motors do something else, like stop.

 What You Should See

-Once your script uploads to your micro:bit make sure the motors switch is changed from “STOP MOTORS” to “RUN MOTORS.”
-Press the A button on your micro:bit and your robot will drive forward for 1 second, pivot and the drive forward for another second before stopping.
+Once your script uploads to your micro:bit, make sure the motors switch is changed from "STOP MOTORS" to "RUN MOTORS."
+Press the A button on your micro:bit and your robot will drive forward for 1 second, pivot, and the drive forward for another second before stopping.
 Pressing the button again will have the robot repeat the sequence.

 moto:bit package is not showing up - Try installing it again from the add package option in MakeCode